insure logo

 The average SR-22 car insurance cost in Ohio is $1,240.

-However, it’s also $2,801 cheaper than in Michigan, the most expensive state for SR-22 insurance.
+Ohio’s rate is $225 more expensive than SR-22 insurance in the New Hampshire, the cheapest state.
+However, it’s also $2,801 less than in Michigan, the most expensive state for SR-22 insurance.

 Cheapest SR-22 insurance companies in Ohio